h4sh5/bsidescbr-2023-writeups/README.md

 In case you overwrite the ESP32's bootloader for some reason, or interrupt the flashing process, or somehow brick the entire thing, you can get an ISP programmer of some sort (like from [Jaycar](https://www.jaycar.com.au/duinotech-isp-programmer-for-arduino-and-avr/p/XC4627)) to still be able to program the chip over the ISP programming port.

-Soldering on a header provided at the Hardware Village using one of their provided soldering stations make it a lot easier to hook up the bpod to other things (like another bpod!)
+Soldering on a header strip provided at the Hardware Village using one of their provided soldering stations make it a lot easier to hook up the bpod to other things (like another bpod!)

+Similar pin header strips can be bought easily.
+For example, this [40 pin header strip at Jaycar](https://www.jaycar.com.au/40-pin-header-terminal-strip/p/HM3212.
+You can just manually cut/snap it down to the number of pins you want (in this case, 12).

 Here's my relatively nice and clean soldering job.
 It took less than 10 minutes for me to finish.